 The following consultations have been paused until the working group process is fully completed.

 - Cooperative Workplaces – How can Australia capture productivity improvements from more harmonious workplace relations

 - Review of the Code for the Tendering and Performance of Building Work 2016

 - Improving protections of employees' wages and entitlements: further strengthening the civil compliance and enforcement framework

+Public submissions for the IR reform working group process have now closed.
 The approach to any future consultation on industrial relations policy issues will be advised once the working group process has concluded.